Sam Fatu: Personal life

 Fatu was born to Matagaono Solofa I'aulualo and Elevera Anoaʻi Fatu.
 He is a member of the famous Anoaʻi family and is the nephew of Sika Anoaʻi and Afa Anoaʻi, known as the Wild Samoans.
-He is the younger brother of Solofa Fatu Jr. (Headshrinker Fatu/Rikishi), and the older brother of the Eddie Fatu (Umaga/Jamal), who died of a heart attack on December 4, 2009.
+He is the twin brother of Solofa Fatu Jr. (Headshrinker Fatu/Rikishi), and the older brother of the Eddie Fatu (Umaga/Jamal), who died of a heart attack on December 4, 2009.
 Fatu is married to Theresa Fuavai-Fatu.
 They have four children, two of whom are also professional wrestlers: Jacob, who currently performs for WWE, and Journey, who competes on the independent circuit.

 Some of Fatu's other relatives are also involved in professional wrestling, including his twin nephews, Jonathan and Joshua, who currently perform in WWE as Jimmy and Jey Uso respectively, and their younger brother Joseph Fatu who currently performs as Solo Sikoa, his cousins Rodney Anoaʻi (Yokozuna), Afa Anoa'i Jr. (Headshrinker Manu), Samula Anoaʻi (Headshrinker Samu), Matt Anoaʻi (Rosey), Joe Anoaʻi (Roman Reigns), Reno Anoaʻi (Black Pearl), and Lloyd Anoaʻi (L.A.
 Smooth).
 Dwayne Johnson (The Rock) is also considered to be his cousin because of the blood brothership between his great grandfather Reverend Amituana'i Anoaʻi and Johnson's grandfather Peter Maivia.

 In November 2008, Fatu's wife went into cardiac arrest while giving birth.
 Her heart stopped completely before the twins, Marley and Myracle, could be delivered by Caesarean section, but she was spontaneously revived and eventually recovered.
 This type of incident is very rare, with one of the cardiac surgeons who was working on Theresa saying that he had never seen surviving mothers or babies.